selimslab/selimslab.github.io/_posts/2022-4-12-take-a-walk.md

 tags: best
 ---

-Talk to a friend
+Get some sleep

 Take a shower

-Get some sleep
+Speak with a friend

 Grinding your wheels won't solve your problem,

 Give your mind some space

+Take a break